This article may contain links that help support this website. Please see our affiliate policy for additional details.

 I am looking for high quality at a value price.

 The paddle’s material is extremely important, so I want a carbon fiber paddle, ideally thermoformed with T700 raw carbon fiber surface.
-That said, you can find some variability below.
+Here’s the list with links to the full review, but I also provide summary reviews under this table for each of these paddles.

 Let’s dive into the top pickleball paddles under $100.